Tooth Filling in Cincinnati, OH

 Rid the Mouth of Decay

-Once the rubber dam is in place and the pain management is taking effect, your dentist will get rid of the decay on your teeth.
-Your dentist will use a drill, laser or air abrasion tool.
-You won’t feel a thing because the numbing agent applied to your gums, teeth and cheek will help keep you comfortable.
+Once it is in place and the pain management is taking effect, your dentist will get rid of the decay on your teeth.
+Your dentist will use a drill, laser, or air abrasion tool.
+You won’t feel a thing because the numbing agent applied to your gums, teeth, and cheek will help keep you comfortable.
 You can sit back, relax and let your thoughts drift throughout this portion of the filling.

 The Filling Itself